-With the proliferation of sport enterprises and their economic impact world-wide, the opportunities for sport managers abound.
+With the proliferation of sport enterprises and their economic impact worldwide, the opportunities for sport managers abound.
 The Sport Management program is designed to prepare professionals who can assume responsible entry-level positions in the sport industry.
 The intent of the program is to examine the disciplinary foundations of sport management and organization and to provide opportunities for acquisition and application of skills in sport organizations.
 The program culminates in a capstone course that synthesizes knowledge, practice, and skills.
+Consistent with the College's connected learning philosophy, Sport Management offers many servicelearning opportunities including a component in SMGT 101, Sport and Society, required for all majors.
 Graduates receive a Bachelor of Science degree in Sport Management.

 The Sport Management Department also offers a Master of Science in Sport Management with several areas of concentration.
-See page 175 for more information on the Graduate Program.
+The Graduate Program is described elsewhere in the catalog.